gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - Can an instance of `EclipseProject` be changed after querying for it so that no custom model is required?
     - Removing matching external dependency via `EclipseProject.getClasspath().remove(...)`
     - Adding matching project dependency via `EclipseProject.getProjectDependencies().add(...)`
+- In Buildship show visual hints that a module was substituted e.g. icon, tooltip etc.

 ### Story - Tooling API provides IdeaProject model for a composite containing multiple Gradle builds